Creating 'Chasing Sunrise'

 Type out idea in Google docs

-- Type out a blurb, character + settings, and the actual story (plot + words)
+- Type out a blurb + character + settings, and the plot + story

-- Ensure all the branches/endings are sensible.
-If there is no branching than this can be a regular story/comics
+- Ensure all branches/endings are sensible.
+If there's only one ending then this is a regular story/comic

-- Check the story for length: ideally the story is not too long, but long enough to be worthwhile
+- Check the story for length: ideally the story is not too long AND long enough to be worthwhile

 -

-- I use the Harlowe story format as it has the most minimal UI
+- I use the Harlowe story format due to its minimal UI

 - I reuse CSS from previous projects for styling

-- At this point I get my husband to play-test it, to improve the story
+- At this point I get my husband to play-test it for feedback

 -